khmarbaise/sapm/README.md

     harry = rw
     brian = rw

-The above configuration contents can be created by using the following code snippet:
+The above configuration contents can be created by using the following code snippet by using traditional usage of the classes:

     AccessRules accessRules = new AccessRules();